-We have demonstrated that subjects can show marked improvement in the accuracy of their mental model of a robot observed on video, if they also see an accompanying display of the robot's r eal-time decision making.
-Although these are only the preliminary results of a small pilot study (N = 45), the outcome was strongly significant.
+We have demonstrated that subjects can show marked improvement in the accuracy of their mental model of a robot observed on video, if they also see an accompanying display of the robot's real-time decision making.
+Although these are only the preliminary results of a small pilot study (N=45), the outcome was strongly significant.
 The addition of ABOD3 visualisation of the robot's intelligence does indeed make the machine nature of the robot more transparent.

+The results also imply that an improved mental model of the robot is associated with an increased perception of a thinking machine, even though there is no significant change in the level of perceived intelligence.
+The relationship between the perception of intelligence and thinking is therefore not straightforward.
 There is clearly further work to be done to unpack the relationship between the improved mental model of the robot and the increased perception of a thinking machine.

 This research confirms that the approach of using online video with web based questionnaires is both effective and efficient in terms of researcher time, and it has enabled us to quickly gather preliminary results from which further experiments can be planned.

-However, due to the lack of physical robot presence, it was not possible to gather any useful data about the emotional response of the participants.
-In situations where the emotional engagement of users to robots is of interest, the use of video techniques is therefore not recommended.
+However, we did not gather any useful data about the emotional response of the participants.
+This may be due to possibly due to the lack of physical robot presence.
+If this proves true, then in situations where the emotional engagement of users to robots is of interest, the use of video techniques may prove ineffective.
+We intend to explore this further in future work.
+Further work may include generating natural language as an alternative, or addition to the ABOD3 display.
+This would enable us to investigate its effect on mental model accuracy.

 The technology used to construct the experimental system was found to be reliable, robust and straightforward to use.
 Given the low cost of the platform, we would recommend its use for similar low cost research robot applications.
 The Instinct Planner combined with the iVDL graphical design tool enabled us to quickly generate a reliable yet sufficiently complex reactive plan for the R5 robot to allow us to conduct this experiment.
 Despite using the early pre-alpha version of ABOD3, it confirmed its usefulness both as a tool during robot plan debugging, and to provide transparency information to untrained observers of the the robot.